Happily Ever After (2004 film)

 Happily Ever After (Ils se marièrent et eurent beaucoup d'enfants; Translation: They married and had many children) is a 2004 French comedy drama film.
-The film is written and directed by Yvan Attal, produced by Claude Berri, and starring Charlotte Gainsbourg and Yvan Attal.
+The film was written and directed by Yvan Attal, produced by Claude Berri, and stars Charlotte Gainsbourg and Yvan Attal.

 It was released in English in North America.
 For English-speaking audiences, the film is highly recognizable for the lengthy cameo appearance of Johnny Depp, who speaks fluent French.